 Thank you for the response.
 Beirut was horrific - the book is excellent.
 I note the explosions I cited all predate the existence of the FBI Forensics explosives experts… that Beirut was the largest they had seen or examined makes much better sense.
 Sorry if I seem a quibbler over superfluous details…

-Oct 29·edited Oct 29Liked by Phil Gentile, David Gran
+Oct 29·edited Oct 29Liked by David Gran, Phil Gentile

 Just finished the book and appreciate its perspective after so many years have passed since this tragedy.
 None knew then that this would be the opening round of our struggles to come.
 Agree whole-heartedly with this excellent, engaging review.
 While there are other, older works on the Beirut bombing, this is the place to start one's literary investigation into this major historical event.